 |Human Subjects Research|

-How do I know if I need IRB approval for my research or senior project?
+How do I know if I need IRB approval for my research project?

 If your proposed project involves human subjects research, you must obtain formal IRB approval PRIOR to beginning data collection.
 Most external funding agencies require that IRB approval be in place prior to the submission of a grant proposal.